Social anxiety disorder

 People with social phobias may be afraid of a specific situation, such as speaking in public.
 However, most people with social anxiety disorder fear more than one social situation.
 Other situations that commonly provoke anxiety include:

-Social anxiety disorder may be linked to other mental illnesses, such as panic disorder, obsessive-compulsive disorder, and depression.
+Social anxiety disorder may be linked to other mental illnesses, such as panic disorder, obsessive-compulsive disorder (OCD), and depression.
 In fact, many people with social anxiety disorder initially see the doctor with complaints related to these disorders, not because of social anxiety symptoms.

 What are the symptoms of social anxiety disorder?